-Public Space Protection Orders (PSPOs) deal with problems that spoil the qualify of life in your local community - they set out rules about behaviour in a 'public space' so that it's:
+Public Space Protection Orders (PSPOs) deal with problems that spoil the quality of life in your local community - they set out rules about behaviour in a 'public space' so that it's:

 - safer for everyone